Appleseed/learn/docs/developer/deployment.rst

 # Get approval from the PM
 # Pause the site in IIS
 # Backup the Current www directory and store in the \backup folder with the date in the folder name
+ - You may only need to backup exactly what you replace

 .. include:: /././common.txt